 With the previous federal government, Calgary never received its fair share of infrastructure funding.
 During the 2015 election, we promised to invest in a big way, building critical infrastructure that would benefit Calgarians for decades (while creating tens of thousands of jobs).
 Promise kept.

 $1.53 BILLION in the new Green Line LRT.
 It’s the largest-ever federal investment in an infrastructure project in Alberta.
-Expected to be ready for use in 2026, phase 1 of this c-train line will run from 16 Avenue North to 126 Avenue SE, going through Inglewood, Victoria Park, East Village and Downtown.
+Expected to be ready for use in 2026, Phase 1 of this c-train line will run from 16 Avenue North to 126 Avenue SE, going through Inglewood, Victoria Park, East Village and Downtown.
+Learn more here.

 In 10 years, the previous federal Conservative government invested $0 in Alberta’s flood mitigation infrastructure.
 Yes, zero.
 That’s despite Calgary’s 2005 flood, and the devastating 2013 flood.

-Funding to build or upgrade performance and rehearsal spaces and buy new equipment.
+Our Liberal government has provided funding to build or upgrade performance and rehearsal spaces and buy new equipment.
 Recipients include the National Music Centre, Folk Festival Society of Calgary, Shakespeare by the Bow, and many more.
-Visit my Arts page for details.
+Learn more here.

 Our Enabling Accessibility Fund helps organizations pay for renovations and new construction to make their spaces more accessible for staff, clients and the public.

 For example, Scarboro United Church used the funding to build a barrier-free ramp to enter the building, add automatic doors, and more.
 Other funded organizations include:

 Like updates like the above?
 Sign up for email updates from Kent below: